Load-testing an IoT application using GCP and Locust

 This diagram shows the relationship between the load test driver and the target:

-This diagram shows how the driver maps into GCP, using GKE, Kubernetes, and Docker:
+This diagram shows how the driver maps into Google Cloud, using GKE, Kubernetes, and Docker:

 Clone the repository

 For the purposes of this tutorial, clone the

 git clone https://github.com/GoogleCloudPlatform/community.git

 If you use SSH keys to access GitHub, use the SSH equivalent:

 community in your current directory.

 community directory, the load testing toolkit (LTK) code is in the